• Skip to primary navigation

 Typical Pencil Grasp Development in Kids

 Let's start at the beginning.
-Again these are average ages ranges, every child is different.
+Again these are average age ranges, every child is different.
 If you do suspect your child is behind in their development, please talk to your pediatrician or consult with your local Occupational Therapist.

 Typical pencil grasp development for handwriting.
 Efficient grasps for handwriting.